 Operating Reserve.
 The Authority has established an operating reserve to provide funds for unplanned minor repairs or significant cash outlays.
 This type of reserve is also valuable when less than anticipated water consumption occurs, during unusually wet years (less outdoor watering occurs), which generally results in less revenue.
 As part of the budgeting process, a review of the reserve is performed.
-This reserve is to maintain a minimum equal to three months of operating expenses as calculated from the previous fiscal year.
-Water and wastewater rates are to be set accordingly to ensure the Operating and Maintenance reserve fund maintains the three month target.
+This reserve, combined with the 3R Reserve, the Capacity/System Development Reserve and unrestricted cash and investments is to maintain a days cash on hand floor of 270 days of operating expenses as calculated from the previous fiscal year.
+Water and wastewater rates are to be set accordingly to ensure these reserves maintain this 270 day target.

 Capital Costs and 3R Reserve.
 The Authority has established a Repair, Replacement and Rehabilitation (3R) Reserve to provide funds to pay for unexpected major repairs and planned replacement or rehabilitation of equipment or other major capital assets.
 This reserve is calculated based on the estimated useful life and replacement cost of equipment held by the Authority.
-For fiscal year 2018, the Authority budgeted \$390,000 for this purpose.
+For fiscal year 2019, the Authority budgeted \$360,000 for this purpose.